freenas/freenas-docs/userguide/jails.rst

    must have its own mount point, so separate storage must be created for any child datasets which need to be mounted.

-To delete the storage, click its "Delete" button.
+To delete the storage, click its :guilabel:`Delete` button.

 .. warning:: It is important to realize that added storage is really just a pointer to the selected storage directory on the %brand% system.
-It does **not** copy that data to the jail. **Files that are deleted from the "Destination" directory in the jail are really deleted from the "Source" directory on the %brand% system.**
+It does **not** copy that data to the jail. **Files that are deleted from the :guilabel:`Destination` directory in the jail are really deleted from the :guilabel:`Source` directory on the
-   However, removing the jail storage entry only removes the pointer, leaving the data intact but not accessible from the jail.
+   %brand% system.** However, removing the jail storage entry only removes the pointer, leaving the data intact but not accessible from the jail.

 .. _Installing FreeBSD Packages: